mr2chowd/activestate_project/readme.md

 12. RDS will be provided with the latest database files so that the environment can have the upto date data when tests are done.
 13. Lambda functions will be created to attain the latest database copy snapshot and change the ephemeral stack with latest arn so that the whole process is completely automated
 14. Disaster recovery backup instances are created for the database in situations of lag in read operations
+15. A Bastion Server is created to reach the database with secure connection
 ### Design Checks
 All the codes will be given at the end and not in the steps to ensure readability.